-5.8.3 The electric motors for general shipboard ventilation shall have at least two switches for remote disconnection of the motors, one of the switches being fitted in the wheelhouse and the other accessible from the open deck.
+5.8.3 The electric motors for general shipboard ventilation shall have at least two switches for remote disconnection of the motors, one of the switches being fitted in the wheelhouse and the other located at an easily accessible position outside the space being served.
+This position shall not be readily cut off in the event of a fire in the spaces served.

-For ships with electrical installation of low power (other than passenger ships) it is permitted to use one disconnecting switch located in the wheelhouse or in a position readily accessible from the main deck.
+For ships with electrical installation of low power (other than passenger ships) it is permitted to use one disconnecting switch.